m-zakeri/branch-prediction/README.md

 In the [code][code] folder we provide all the scripts and the source code we used for our empirical study.

+The folder [plots][plots] contains all the plots that we do not include in the paper for the sake of space.

+All the raw data are in the [data][data] folder.

 In order to replicate it, follow these steps:

 1. Install all the Python dependencies with `pip install -r requirements`.
 We remember that Python3 is needed.
 You also need Java 1.8 and Maven installed on your machine.